EngagePerspectivesWhere Trade Winds Blow and Americans Take Vacation

 four story building constructed out of grayish brown wood surrounded by greenery and tall trees

 The Trade Winds were a companion throughout my time in Puerto Rico.
 These winds distribute nutrient rich dirt from the Sahara to the island, making the island a lush paradise.
 These winds carried Spanish colonists and enslaved Africans across the Middle Passage, leading to unimaginable misery and an exploitation of land that transformed the ecology of the island into a near-monoculture.
 These winds moved the commodities of coffee and sugar from the periphery to a former heart of empire.
-These winds later carried Chinese coolies to take the place of the enslaved.
+These winds later carried indentured laborers to take the place of the enslaved.
 As the winds permeated through our airy lodgings in the central mountain range of Puerto Rico, I began to intimately know these winds as gifts that provided us with reprieve from the heat and mosquitoes.
 These winds slipped across our skin, entered our lungs, and moved through the lacunas of our rooms and beddings.
 I had a deep corporeal sense of understanding the history of the Americas, as the winds carried ghosts that visited us every night.

 sunset view with blue sky , white clouds, and top of tree